Logging

 kubectl logs <nginx-ingress-pod> -n nginx-ingress

-The Ingress Controller process logs are configured through the -v command-line argument of the Ingress Controller, which sets the log verbosity level.
-The default value is 1, for which the minimum amount of logs is reported.
-The value 3 is useful for troubleshooting: you will be able to see how the Ingress Controller gets updates from the Kubernetes API, generates NGINX configuration and reloads NGINX.
+The NGINX Ingress Controller process logs are configured through the -log-level command-line argument of the NGINX Ingress Controller, which sets the log level.
+The default value is info.
+Other options include: trace, debug, info, warning, error and fatal.
+The value debug is useful for troubleshooting: you will be able to see how NGINX Ingress Controller gets updates from the Kubernetes API, generates NGINX configuration and reloads NGINX.

-See also the doc about Ingress Controller command-line arguments.
+See also the doc about NGINX Ingress Controller command-line arguments.

 NGINX Logs